 This question should not be addressed until 4 weeks after the treatment, as the results will take that long to settle, particularly in the case of symmetry issues, which it is inadvisable to address too early as doing this can create greater symmetry issues.
 After your first treatment we advise a review at 4 weeks.
 If at that time you would like further treatment, it can be performed (there are no “free top ups” with dermal filler, all product is paid for by the patient).

-We are all asymmetrical to start with and your doctor will do their best to improve on your natural symmetry.
-Symmetry after a dermal filler treatment should not be assessed for 4 weeks.
+We are all asymmetrical to start with and your injector will do their best to improve on your natural symmetry.
+Symmetry after a dermal filler treatment should not be assessed for at least 4 weeks.

 Retreatment should occur at 1-6 months after your treatment

-Once you have reached your aesthetic goal, filler may need to be injected only once per year.
+Once you have reached your aesthetic goal, filler may need to be injected only once per year or less.

 Common complications have been discussed already.
 The more serious complications include vascular occlusions.
 What happens with a vascular occlusion is that the filler enters a vessel and blocks off the blood supply to the skin.
 The area may go white or blue or dark and may have a fishnet appearance.
 Another feature of a vascular occlusion is that it may not be at the injection site, it may be at a more distant location.

 Early infections may occur after a few days after the treatment.
 The patient might notice increasing redness, tenderness, swelling, pain, heat, nodules or pus.
-Patients should see their doctor if this occurs.
+Patients call the clinic immediately for an appointment if this occurs.

-Please call your doctor immediately id you are worried about any of these issues above.
+Please call the clinic immediately if you are worried about any of these issues above.

 If you are concerned post-treatment, please call your clinic.
-If you are unable to contact your clinic or your doctor and you are concerned that it is an emergency, please visit the emergency department of your local hospital.
+If you are unable to contact your clinic and you are concerned that it is an emergency, please visit the emergency department of your local hospital.